 It has been said that the body is our temple; it is our home.
 As any active or recovering substance abuser knows too well, when it is neglected and left in ruin, the ability to successfully do anything else becomes much more difficult.
 It is our belief that if the body is not honored and restored to a degree of high condition and health, recovery likely will not happen.

 Although building the body with exercise and strength training is an absolute must, it must be implemented with caution, particularly in the early months.
 Years of substance abuse often can have a severe negative impact on the body's functioning, therefore the individual must first be cleared by a physician as healthy enough to begin exercise.

-Our online video consultations are conducted by an experienced clinical pharmacist and certified nutritional supplements adviser who is also an active member of the recovery community and creator of the highly acclaimed "12 Daily Rules for Recovery."
+Our online video consultations are conducted by an experienced clinical pharmacist, certified advanced dietary supplements adviser, established thought leader within the addiction recovery community, and creator of the highly acclaimed "12 Daily Rules for Recovery."